UUcoffeeCup

 The Central East Region (CER) of the UUA helps congregations of all shapes and sizes connect with each other and with resources that help them best express their Unitarian Universalist faith in a changing and hurting world.
 "We believe that we’re at our best when we work together–and we Central East Region staff work together to help your congregation be its best".
 SNUUC’s primary contact person for CER is Rev. Alia Shinbrough (they/them), ashinbrough@uua.org

 "Our job as UUA Congregational Life staff is to support your congregation through what we call ‘the Four Cs’: Coaching, Companioning, Connecting and Challenging.
 We have resources at hand and a wealth of experience to coach you through whatever your current situation.
 We walk with you in times of joy and sorrow, so you know that you aren’t alone, and so we can help you celebrate and learn from you.
 We connect you to other congregations, to the wider UUA and to the work of our faith so we can be better together.
 And we challenge you, just like you challenge us, to be the most faithful partners we can be in this joint adventure of Unitarian Universalism."
-Click here to find out more about all the the programs CER has to offer.
+Click here to find out more about the UUA Central East Region.

 SNUUC STUFF

-There are reports that SNUUC members have received scam emails and texts that use our names to make requests.
+There have been reports that SNUUC members received scam emails and texts that use our names to make requests.
 Some have requested PDF files of our directory, some allude to an errand needed and some are asking for cash.
 Please disregard anything that looks like this.
 Do not click to open or reply to anything like this.
-This happened to us in the recent past and it is happening to other churches as well.
+This happened to us in the past and it is happening to other churches as well.
 Mark Bennett and the Board

 SNUUC FREE FOOD PANTRY...